Abishek-Ram/Image-Captioning/README.md

 ViTImageProcessor: The Vision Transformer (ViT) image processor is responsible for transforming the input image into a format compatible with the VisionEncoderDecoderModel.
 It performs necessary preprocessing steps such as resizing, normalization, and augmentation.

 AutoTokenizer: The AutoTokenizer module automatically selects the appropriate tokenizer based on the selected pre-trained model.
 It handles the tokenization of text data, converting it into numerical representations that can be processed by the model.
+# Acknowledgments
+The pre-trained models used in this project are provided by the Hugging Face Transformers library (https://huggingface.co/transformers/).